workshops-de/Ticketeer_sample_solution/exercise-track..md

 ⠀**Testing focus**
 * Use **mock HTTP server** (WireMock / MockWebServer) to:

-> Rather use something like `@RestClientTest (SpringBoot means, instead of external tools)
+> Rather use something like `@RestClientTest (SpringBoot means, instead of external tools).
+> Though, I tried it out yesterday and it does not feel right in combination with the new @ImportHttpServices.
+But I'm sure we find a solution to that.
+My point being, we should show more SpringBoot features, rather than using external tools.

   * Simulate successful vendor reservation.
   * Simulate failure and assert that your local reservation is not persisted.